luiswirth/bsc-thesis/src/matter/fem.typ

 $

-The choice of quadrature is free, but simple barycentric quadrature suffices, to get an admissable variational crime for 1st order FE. @hiptmair:numpde
+The choice of quadrature is free, but simple barycentric quadrature suffices, to get an admissible variational crime for 1st order FE. @hiptmair:numpde

 This is what the full implementation of this element vector provider then looks like.
 ```rust